-Olivia Newton-John’s Cancer Has Spread Alleges ‘Radar Online’
+Olivia Newton-John’s Cancer Has Spread, Reports ‘Radar Online’

 “At this point, her goal is to make it to her 70th birthday on Sept.
 26th and have a big celebration,” the source reportedly continued.

 Newton-John has been battling the disease since learning she had stage 4 breast cancer in May 2017.

 The singer was originally diagnosed with breast cancer in 1992 when she found a lump in her right breast.
 The Australian entertainer then underwent a radical mastectomy, followed by a breast reconstruction.
 Miraculously, she bounced back with a clean bill of health, until her 2017 diagnosis.

 The disease has reportedly metastasized reported Radar and the “Hopelessly Devoted to You” singer is allegedly turning to herbal remedies in order to fight the further spread of the disease.